-In evaluating a security or an issuer's ESG characteristics, KACALP may be dependent upon information and data from third party providers, which may be incomplete, inaccurate or unavailable.
-As a result, there is a risk that KACALP could incorrectly assess a security or issuer.
-There is also a risk that KACALP may not apply the relevant ESG criteria correctly or that a portfolio could have indirect exposure to issuers that do not meet the relevant ESG criteria used by such portfolio.
-KACALP does not make any representation or warranty, express or implied, with respect to the fairness, correctness, accuracy, reasonableness or completeness of such ESG assessment.
+In evaluating a security or an issuer's ESG characteristics, Kayne may be dependent upon information and data from third party providers with differing methodologies for measuring sustainability, and which may be incomplete, inaccurate or unavailable.
+As a result, there is a risk that Kayne could incorrectly assess a security or issuer.
+There is also a risk that Kayne may not apply the relevant ESG criteria correctly or that a portfolio could have indirect exposure to issuers that do not meet the relevant ESG criteria used by such portfolio.
+Kayne does not make any representation or warranty, express or implied, with respect to the fairness, correctness, accuracy, reasonableness or completeness of such ESG assessment.
+Investors may have different views of what constitute positive or negative ESG characteristics.
 Further, there may be limitations with respect to the readiness of ESG data in certain sectors, as well as limited availability of investments with relevant ESG characteristics in certain sectors.
-KACALP may change its ESG assessment of an issuer over time.
-While KACALP views ESG considerations as having the potential to contribute to a portfolio's long-term performance, there is no guarantee that such results will be achieved.
+Kayne may change its ESG assessment of an issuer over time.
+While Kayne views ESG considerations as having the potential to contribute to a portfolio's long-term performance, there is no guarantee that such results will be achieved.

-KACALP's success is dependent upon the talents and efforts of the highly skilled individuals it employs and KACALP's ability to identify, and willingness to provide acceptable compensation to attract, retain and motivate, talented investment professionals and other employees.
-There can be no assurance that KACALP's investment professionals will continue to be associated with the Firm throughout the life of its funds, and the failure to attract or retain such investment professionals could have a material adverse effect on the funds and investors' investments therein.
-Competition in the financial services industry for qualified employees is intense and there is no guarantee that, if lost, the talents of KACALP's investment professionals could be replaced.
+Kayne's success is dependent upon the talents and efforts of the highly skilled individuals it employs and Kayne's ability to identify, and willingness to provide acceptable compensation to attract, retain and motivate, talented investment professionals and other employees.
+There can be no assurance that Kayne's investment professionals will continue to be associated with the Firm throughout the life of its funds, and the failure to attract or retain such investment professionals could have a material adverse effect on the funds and investors' investments therein.
+Competition in the financial services industry for qualified employees is intense and there is no guarantee that, if lost, the talents of Kayne's investment professionals could be replaced.

-There can be no assurance that the funds will successfully implement and execute their investment strategies, or that KACALP's investment process will produce the desired results.
+There can be no assurance that the funds will successfully implement and execute their investment strategies, or that Kayne's investment process will produce the desired results.
 The availability of investment opportunities and our ability to identify and invest in such opportunities may be limited by market conditions, investment minimums, investor qualification requirements, research capacity limitations and available capital.

-Although each of the funds invests in a strategy which is designed to mitigate the risk of loss through the decision-making or "underwriting" process, the structuring of positions, and/or hedging techniques, each such strategy will nonetheless involve significant levels of risk as a result of market and issuer-specific factors affecting securities generally.
+Although each of the funds invests in a strategy which is designed to mitigate the risk of loss through the decisionmaking or "underwriting" process, the structuring of positions, and/or hedging techniques, each such strategy will nonetheless involve significant levels of risk as a result of market and issuer-specific factors affecting securities generally.
 A portfolio's performance depends on the performance of individual securities in which the portfolio invests.
 Changes to the financial condition or credit rating of an issuer of those securities may cause the value of the securities to decline or even become worthless.